Polygenic score

-In genetics, a polygenic score (PGS), also called a polygenic index (PGI), polygenic risk score (PRS), genetic risk score, or genome-wide score, is a number that summarizes the estimated effect of many genetic variants on an individual's phenotype, typically calculated as a weighted sum of trait-associated alleles.
-It reflects an individual's estimated genetic predisposition for a given trait and can be used as a predictor for that trait.
-In other words, it gives an estimate of how likely an individual is to have a given trait only based on genetics, without taking environmental factors into account.
-Polygenic scores are widely used in animal breeding and plant breeding (usually termed genomic prediction or genomic selection) due to their efficacy in improving livestock breeding and crops.
-In humans, polygenic scores are typically generated from genome-wide association study (GWAS) data.
+In genetics, a polygenic score (PGS) is a number that summarizes the estimated effect of many genetic variants on an individual's phenotype.
+The PGS is also called the polygenic index (PGI) or genome-wide score; in the context of disease risk, it is called a polygenic risk score (PRS or PR score) or genetic risk score.
+The score reflects an individual's estimated genetic predisposition for a given trait and can be used as a predictor for that trait.
+It gives an estimate of how likely an individual is to have a given trait based only on genetics, without taking environmental factors into account; and it is typically calculated as a weighted sum of trait-associated alleles.

-Recent progress in genetics has enabled the creation of polygenic predictors of complex human traits, including risk for many important complex diseases, which are typically affected by many genetic variants that each confer a small effect on overall risk.
-In a polygenic risk predictor the lifetime (or age-range) risk for the disease is a numerical function captured by the score which depends on the states of thousands of individual genetic variants (i.e., single nucleotide polymorphisms, or SNPs).
+Recent progress in genetics has developed polygenic predictors of complex human traits, including risk for many important complex diseases that are typically affected by many genetic variants, each of which confers a small effect on overall risk.
+In a polygenic risk predictor, the lifetime (or age-range) risk for the disease is a numerical function captured by the score which depends on the states of thousands of individual genetic variants (i.e., single-nucleotide polymorphisms, or SNPs).

-Polygenic scores are an area of intense scientific investigation: hundreds of papers are written each year on topics such as learning algorithms for genomic prediction, new predictor training, validation testing of predictors, clinical application of PRS.
+Polygenic scores are widely used in animal breeding and plant breeding due to their efficacy in improving livestock breeding and crops.
+In humans, polygenic scores are typically generated from data of genome-wide association study (GWAS).
+They are an active area of research spanning topics such as learning algorithms for genomic prediction; new predictor training; validation testing of predictors; and clinical application of PRS.
 In 2018, the American Heart Association named polygenic risk scores as one of the major breakthroughs in research in heart disease and stroke.

 Background

+DNA in living organisms is the molecular genetic code for life.
+Although polygenic risk scores from studies in humans have gained the most attention, the basic idea was first introduced for selective plant and animal breeding.
+Similar to the latter-day approaches of constructing a polygenic risk score, an individual's—animal or plant—breeding value was calculated to be the combined weight of several single-nucleotide polymorphisms (SNPs) by their individual effects on a trait.

-DNA in living organisms is the recipe book for creating life.
-In humans, DNA is a string of four nucleotide bases (Thymine, Guanine, Cytosine, and Adenosine) found across 23 chromosomes.
-In total, each cell in the human body contains about 3 billion bases.
-The human genome can be broadly separated into coding and non-coding sequences.
-The coding genome makes up a small portion of all the bases and encodes instructions for genes, some of which code for proteins.
-The function of the remaining non-coding and other parts of the human genome continues to be studied by scientists.
-Genome-wide association studies enable mapping phenotypes or traits in humans or non-human species to variation in nucleotide bases in human populations.
-Improvements in methodology and studies with large cohorts have enabled mapping many traits, some of which are diseases, with the human genome.
-The knowledge of which variations and how strongly they influence specific traits form the key component for the construction of polygenic scores in humans.
+Human DNA contains about 3 billion bases.
+The human genome can be broadly separated into coding and non-coding sequences, where the coding genome encodes instructions for genes, including some of the sequence that codes for proteins.
+Genome-wide association studies (GWASes) enable mapping phenotypes to the variations in nucleotide bases in human populations.
+Improvements in methodology and studies with large cohorts have enabled mapping many traits—some of which are diseases—to the human genome.
+Learning which variations influence which specific traits and how strongly they do so is the key target for constructing polygenic scores in humans.